Estate Planning May Seem Like No Fun But It Has To Be Done!

-Estate planning is one of those things that ALL of us need to do…but MOST of us want to avoid.
+Estate planning is one of those things that everyone needs to do, but most people want to avoid.

-Let’s get real, this means talking about death and taxes and no one really wants to do that 😉 The thing is, it’s a VERY important part of planning for your loved one’s future financial security.
+Let’s get real; this means talking about death and taxes, and no one wants to do that 😉 It’s essential to plan for your loved one’s future financial security.

-I also think a lot of people hear the words “estate planning” and think they need a lot of cash to address this issue.
+I also think many people hear the words “estate planning” and need a lot of cash to address this issue.

 Everyone needs to look at what happens when death occurs.
-Sadly way too many people live in denial about their mortality.
-One thing is for certain we all die.
+Sadly, way too many people live in denial about their mortality.
+One thing is for sure: we all die.

-So what happens to your home, belongings – even your body when you pass away?
+So, what happens to your home, belongings, and even your body when you pass away?
 That’s what estate planning is all about.

-Chances are there are more considerations that you ever thought of.
+Chances are there are more considerations than you ever thought of.

-It’s the money conversations nobody really wants to have.
+It’s the money conversations nobody wants to have.

 Wills, funerals, estates: Tough money talks to have before it’s too late, Global News